 Before installing Resilio Sync package, stop resilio-sync service if it's running.

 For Debian-based Linux (Debian, Ubuntu, Mint, Zorin, Elementary)

 echo "deb http://linux-packages.resilio.com/resilio-sync/deb resilio-sync non-free" | sudo tee /etc/apt/sources.list.d/resilio-sync.list

-For Ubuntu 22 and newer add public key with the following command:
+For the latest distributions, add public key with the following command:

 wget -qO- https://linux-packages.resilio.com/resilio-sync/key.asc | sudo tee /etc/apt/trusted.gpg.d/resilio-sync.asc > /dev/null 2>&1